jinghuazhao/Computational-Statistics/SYSTEMS.md

 ```
 Actually, there is no need to reboot Windows at Step 4.

-It is possible that installation of Ubuntu could be freezed, in which case one can proceed with disabling 3D Acceleration
+It is possible that installation of Ubuntu could be freezed, in which case one proposal was to proceed with disabling 3D Acceleration
 and increasing the number of CPUs to 2-4, see [https://www.maketecheasier.com/fix-ubuntu-freezing-virtualbox/](https://www.maketecheasier.com/fix-ubuntu-freezing-virtualbox/).
+However, our experiment showed that with one CPU it is necessary to reset CPU to be one and enable 2D Acceleration.
+The system informatino can be obtained under Windows 10 with `systeminfo` command.

 The guest additions under Fedora 28 is furnished with
 ```bash